Accreditation inflation: business schools seek multiple approvals

 The value of different bodies is that each can focus on elements of a business school’s work, says Ms Harvey.
 Another strength is that they set the same standards for all schools, particularly important in a global market, she adds.

-With 167 institutions accredited under its criteria, Equis has endorsed fewer schools than its peers.
+With 167 institutions accredited under its criteria, Equis has endorsed fewer schools than its rivals.
 Martin Schader, director, claims this is evidence his organisation has the most rigorous assessment in the market.

 “[We benchmark] the school against a set of international standards in terms of governance, programmes, students, faculty, research, and foremost, internationalisation, ethics, responsibility and sustainability, as well as corporate engagement,” he says.

 The aim for many schools is the so-called triple crown of AACSB, AMBA and Equis accreditation, held by 76 schools worldwide.
-This does not include many schools that regularly top MBA rankings — including that published by the Financial Times — such as HBS, Stanford GBS and Wharton.
-Warwick Business School, another highly ranked school, is among their number.
+Many schools that regularly top MBA rankings — including that published by the Financial Times — such as HBS, Stanford GBS and Wharton — do not have it.
+But Warwick Business School, another highly ranked institution, is among their number.

 John Colley, associate dean at Warwick Business School, claims the triple crown is worthwhile.